voxel51/eta/modules_dev_guide.md

 execution, if desired.
 The remaining fields contain the parameters specified by the module's metadata file.

-For example, a valid configuration file for the fictitious object detector defined by the above metadata file is:
+For example, a valid configuration file for the object detector defined by the above metadata file is:

 ```json
 {